 There exists no perfect finish.
 It is only a matter of preference and your requirements.
 The pros and cons of the finishes are summarized below:

 This finish is a cost-effective way but is out of date for the market.

 This is gleaming without a single scratch.
-This looks amazing, but it is very easy to scratch, and water spots form easily.
+This looks amazing, but it is easy to scratch, and water spots form easily.